Azure Cosmos DB serverless

 Using serverless resources

 Serverless is a new Azure Cosmos account type, which means that you have to choose between provisioned throughput and serverless when creating a new account.
 You must create a new serverless account to get started with serverless.
-During the preview release, the only supported way to create a new serverless account is by using the Azure portal.
-Migrating existing accounts to/from serverless mode is not currently supported.
+Migrating existing accounts to/from serverless mode isn't currently supported.

 Any container that is created in a serverless account is a serverless container.
 Serverless containers expose the same capabilities as containers created in provisioned throughput mode, so you read, write and query your data the exact same way.
 However serverless accounts and containers also have specific characteristics:

 - A serverless account can only run in a single Azure region.
-It is not possible to add additional Azure regions to a serverless account after you create it.
+It isn't possible to add more Azure regions to a serverless account after you create it.

-- Provisioning throughput is not required on serverless containers, so the following statements are applicable:
+- Provisioning throughput isn't required on serverless containers, so the following statements are applicable:

 - You can't pass any throughput when creating a serverless container and doing so returns an error.